Basketball Shooting Drills

 • Day 4: Game Speed.
 Around the Arc 5-4-3-2-1 (one round), 40 in 3 (two rounds with rest), Beat the Pro (one game), pressure free throws (two each, two rounds).

 Track make percentages on each drill across the four-week block: players see the numbers move, and coaches catch form drift before it becomes a habit.
 Programs running structured training sessions across multiple teams can attach shooting benchmarks to each session so the same progression carries from tryouts through the in-season block.
 For team practices, slot one shooting drill from each category into the weekly rotation.
 To pair shooting work with the rest of practice, see our basketball drills library covering all skill areas for the full collection.
+Pair these shooting drills with our Basketball Defense Drills library to round out both ends of the floor.

 Tracking practice numbers alongside game numbers shows whether a drill carries over: a player at 80 percent from the corner in practice but 25 percent in games has a confidence problem, not a mechanics problem.
 Our basketball stat sheet has columns for tracking the same shooting metrics across practice and games.
 Coaches running multiple teams benefit from keeping shooting drills tagged so assistants pull up the right session in seconds.
 See how Striveon's drill library tags drills by skill area, age, and equipment.